0nyr/journals2data/README.md

 I have modified the Makefile so as to correct many small bugs.
 I finished the installation documentation and I tested it on the VM.
 I also made a GitHub release (private repository).

+I have launched an infinite scraping session, every 2 hours.

+I can now start reading the list of article from Cedric.

 * [X] Do the big merge.
 * [X] Test merge result of `florian@liris-livrons`.
 * [X] Do a clean battle-tested `environment.yml` file from`florian@liris-livrons`.
 * [X] Make a GitHub release.